ssenior45/ssenior45.github.io/_posts/2016-01-21-sql_destroys_database.md

 3. There is no setting in Resource Manager that would limit the PGA consumed by a process
 4. There is a new parameter at 12c (PGA_AGGREGATE_LIMIT) which appears to hard limit the total PGA consumed by the instance which could help, but this is no good for us on 11g

-The only way this could be achieved is outside of the database at the os level with, for e.g.:
+One way this could be achieved is outside of the database at the os level with, for e.g.:

 1. Using ulimit to set max memory size/virtual memory
 2. Using container groups to limit memory (memory.limit_in_bytes/memory.memsw.limit_in_bytes)